slatedocs/slate/source/includes/api-reference/_index.html.md

 completes tasks in the project.

-Resources with type `task` are returned with priority placed on tasks the user is following, but no guarentee on the order of those tasks.
+Resources with type `task` are returned with priority placed on tasks the user is following, but no guarantee on the order of those tasks.

 Leaving the `query` string empty or omitted will give you results, still following the resource ordering above.
-This could be used to list users or projects that are relevent for the requesting user's api token.
+This could be used to list users or projects that are relevant for the requesting user's api token.
 </span>

 <h3 id="get-objects-via-typeahead-parameters">Parameters</h3>